 Use of Degradable Additives in Plastic Packaging - Suggests that any claims to the use of terms indicating the plastic is easily degradable be supported by independent research and testing.
 Such additives can harm plastics recycling when mixed unknowingly with non-degradable plastic.

 Extended Producer Responsibility / Product Stewardship

 Product Stewardship - To address facilitation of the proper recycling of difficult to recycle items, as a last resort, ISRI supports consideration of policies that are temporary in nature to support markets for recycling of those items until the markets mature.
 However, such policies should not disrupt the current recycling infrastructure, such as extended producer responsibility programs that either target, include, or disrupt the recycling of materials or products that are being successfully recycled and consumed in existing markets.

-For Chapters advocating directly on product stewardship proposals, please contact ISRI for guidance that has been developed to assist our member's advocacy efforts.
+For Chapters advocating directly on product stewardship proposals, please contact ISRI for Guidance on Packaging EPR Elements that has been developed to assist our member's advocacy efforts.